The Lone Pine by Nicolette Vajtay

 Chapter 1: ザ・余波

-March 13, 2011
+The Aftermath March 13, 2011

 She couldn’t hold it in any longer.
-“Ojiisan, I want to help,” she said.
-“What can I do?
+“Ojiisan, I want to help.
+What can I do?
 Would you teach me?
 Please?” she asked in perfect Japanese.
 He didn’t speak English, but Michiko had practiced his language since the age of three.
 Her mother taught her.
 And after living in Japan for a whole year, she had grown confident in her new vocabulary.

-It took her grandfather many long minutes to untangle himself from the blankets and prop himself up into a sitting position.
+It took her grandfather many long minutes to untangle himself from the blanket and prop himself up into a sitting position.
 Michiko tried to hide her anticipation, which was quickly turning into impatience.
-When he finally settled, he nodded his head twice, once seemingly to acknowledge his inner consent, the other nod for Michiko.
+When he finally settled, he nodded his head twice, once to acknowledge his inner consent, the other nod for Michiko.
 He would let her help.

 “What’s that?” she asked.
 She didn’t know that word.

 Michiko didn’t understand the big Japanese words he used – but giving up was not an option.
 If they were going to get anything done, she and her grandfather would have to communicate in a different way.
 But when she looked out toward the horizon, she questioned her own positivity.
-She sent a silent prayer to Kichiro, hoping he was somewhere safe and followed a new idea out of the boat.
+She sent a silent prayer to Kichiro, hoping he was somewhere safe, and followed a new idea out of the boat.

-Resting her belly on the gunwale, she crawled over the side of the boat and lowered herself down into the salty surge.
-Goosebumps erupted up and down her submerged legs!
-Every nerve in her thighs and lower back sizzled as if on fire!
-With her arms held up by her shoulders, trying to keep some of her body dry, she sloshed through the sea toward dry land.
-A white sock hung limp under the surface.
-Michiko breathed in deeply as if breathing for that sock.
-As she reached for it, the tide pulled it under and out of sight.
-A red envelope, a book, its pages long soaked and dissolved, a pair of jeans, a child’s sippy cup, floated around her on the surface of the waves.
-A dead squirrel brushed her leg, forcing her to skirt to her left, right into a cluster of tree branches that grabbed at her hair with anxious fingers.
-When she made it the few meters to dry land, she shook off the wetness, like she had seen Kichiro do a thousand times.
-With her leather shoes squeaking with every step, as salt and water oozed from her soaked knee socks, she set out on her daunting task.
+A white sock hung suspended under the surface.
+Michiko took a deep breath, as if breathing for that submerged sock.
+When she reached for it, to save it from its suffering, the tide pulled it under and out of sight.
+It’s a sock, she reminded herself and shook her head to clear her thoughts.
+A red envelope, a book, its pages long soaked and dissolved, a pair of jeans, and a child’s sippy cup, floated around her on the surface of the waves.
+A dead squirrel brushed her at her waist, forcing her to duck to her left into a cluster of tree branches that grabbed at her hair with anxious fingers.
+A few meters later she stepped onto dry land and shook off the wetness like she had seen Kichiro do a thousand times.
+She set out on her daunting task, her leather shoes squeaking with every step, salt and water oozing from her soaked knee socks.

-When her grandfather woke from his troubled sleep, he found Michiko settled again in the boat, back on the seat closest to him as if she had never left.
+When her grandfather woke again from his troubled sleep, he found Michiko settled in the boat, back on the seat closest to him as if she had never left.
 She held out a piece of drywall she had found in the debris, about the size of an encyclopedia, and stranger than strange, a number 2 yellow pencil.

 “It won’t write,” she said.
 The tip had snapped off during its cruel journey in the harsh wave.
 “But I thought you could use it to scratch a drawing into the plaster.”